Learn Globally, Speak Locally: Bridging the Gaps in Multilingual Reasoning: MGSM Evaluation in Each Language

+In the main paper, we present \model trained with random translations drawn from the ten MGSM languages (Bengali, German, Spanish, French, Japanese, Russian, Swahili, Telugu, Thai, and Chinese).
+Here, we examine the effect of using a single fixed translation language, as shown in Table~\ref{tab:diff_lang}.
+We select Japanese and Swahili as representative examples of high- and low-resource languages, respectively, following the categorization of~\citet{nicholas2023lost}.

+Across both choices, we observe only minor decreases in GSM8K mathematical accuracy and MGSM language accuracy relative to the multi-language setting.
+This finding indicates that training with a single language—even a low-resource one—can still induce strong multilingual reasoning ability.
+Nevertheless, randomizing translations across multiple languages yields the strongest overall results, suggesting that language diversity provides additional regularization benefits for cross-lingual alignment.

-\subsection{MGSM Evaluation in Each Language}
+\section{MGSM Evaluation in Each Language}

 Table~\ref{tab:mgsm_indiv} shows individual math and language accuracy change compared to the base model (Qwen2.5-7B-Instruct) in each language.
 As we mentioned in Section~\ref{sec:exp}, supervised fine-tuning on s1K-1.1 improves math performance while losing language performance.
 Conversely, GRPO rarely changes performance on both mathematics and language across all languages. \model generally maintains language performance.
 However, its German performance is much lower, which might be related to the language sampled for translating the question.
-Although \model with Japanese translation only achieves better math performance than \model, it leads to a bad language performance on a few low- or medium-resource languages (\ie, Bengali, Russian, and Swahili).

 We also illustrate an MGSM Russian example response from Qwen2.5-7B-Instruct and SFT, GRPO, \model fine-tuned models on Figure~\ref{fig:mgsm_response}.
 All models generate the correct answer from a given question written in Russian.
 However, the SFT model uses English instead of Russian, while others reason in Russian.
 GRPO has an almost identical reasoning process to the base model, which might explain why it performs almost the same in any metrics as the base model.